lrakhman/parkstorm/README.md

 3) Do this in the terminal: ``psql -d $DB_NAME $DB_USER < the_business.sql``

-To verify that all this worked, open the rails console and check that there are 888 regions (``Region.all.count``).
+To verify that all this worked, open the Rails console and check that there are 888 regions (``Region.all.count``).

 See [this link](http://www.bigfastblog.com/landsliding-into-postgis-with-kml-files) for more details (some of the details are irrelevant).